TheViglaf/TheViglaf/README.md

 - 👋 Hi, I’m @TheViglaf
-- 👀 I’m interested in Learning Android/Kotlin
+- 👀 I'm Looking for job oportunities with android development
-- 🌱 I’m currently learning Native Android/Kotlin
+- 🌱 I’m currently learning more Native Android/Kotlin
-- 💞️ I’m looking to collaborate on Kotlin projects and some REST API implementations
+- 💞️ I’m looking to collaborate on Kotlin projects

 <!---
 TheViglaf/TheViglaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.